 5 - Yogurt

-Yogurt brings a radiant complexity to brownies that can’t be found elsewhere.
-Its tangy quality acts as an enticing foil to the chocolate, while its creaminess adds a smoothness to the texture.
+Yogurt brings a radiant complexity to brownies that can't be found elsewhere.
+Its tangy quality is an enticing foil to the chocolate, while its creaminess adds a smoothness to the texture.

 When swapping, use ¾ cup of yogurt for every 1 cup of oil in your brownie recipe.
 This adjustment may require slight modifications to the baking time and temperature, as the added moisture from the yogurt could affect the texture of your brownies.